eldoy/wmail/README.md

   "status": 400
 }

-message object looks like this:
+// Message object looks like this:
 {
   to: 'vidar@eldoy.com',
   from: 'vidar@fugroup.net',